lowRISC/opentitan/hw/ip/aes/doc/index.md

 The primary focus of the first version of the AES unit lies in having a first functional implementation.

 Future efforts on this unit will have a focus on security hardening of the design.
-Future versions of this AES unit thus might employ different means at architectural, microarchitectural and physical levels to reduce information leakage (e.g. power and electromagnetic) and aggravate potential side-channel attacks.
+Future versions of this AES unit thus might employ different means at architectural, microarchitectural and physical levels to reduce side-channel leakage (e.g. power and electromagnetic) and mitigate potential fault injection attacks.

 # Programmers Guide